If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - The wax used to coat plastic foundation comes from sources that you do not know.
 It may contain contaminants and residues of chemicals that are not food-safe.
 They may harm your honeybees or make your beehive products unsafe for human consumption.

 - Getting wax from plastic foundation is easy, but you may not get all the wax you should be harvesting.
-You cannot boil wax foundation, so you have to scrape wax off the foundation.
+You cannot boil wax foundation, so you have to scrape the wax off the foundation.
 Take care not to scrape too deep and damage the plastic foundation.
 Bent cell tops discourage bees from drawing comb.
 If you damage the foundation, you may render sections of it useless to bees.

 - Plastic foundation is heavy.
 Manufacturers want their plastic foundation to be the strongest and most durable.
 You may miss the weight difference when working with a single box or beehive, but not when you are dealing with a truckload of beehive frames.

 Wax foundation is a natural way to start bees drawing comb on frames.
 It is great with wooden frames.
 It does not readily work with plastic frames that some beekeepers use in their beehives.
 Wax foundation is best used with wired frames.
 This is because the foundation and comb drawn over it may sag in hot weather.
 The entire comb may also be flung off the frame when honey extraction is done using rotary extractors.
 A wired frame holds wax better and the frame can be used repeatedly over many seasons.
 Comb drawn over wax foundation is continuous with the foundation.
-It does not separate from easily.
+It does not separate easily.

 Wax is a great material to have in a beehive.
 It helps bees regulate temperatures in the beehive.
 Wax does not get hot or cold quickly.
 It tends to remain in a temperature range that is great for bees.
 Beekeepers in cold regions are better off having more wax in their beehives, not less.